MarcL/marclittlemore.com/src/posts/2021-01-17-gain-confidence-in-public-speaking.md

 </div>

 Since my teenage years, the thought of having to get up in front of people and give a speech or presentation absolutely terrified me.
 I had to explain my university dissertation to my tutors and peers at 21 and I mumbled and sweated my way through that.
 I then managed to avoid public speaking for a long time.
 I became less shy over time but I still avoided talking to large groups.
-And then two things changed which allowed me to start to give me confidence to start giving talks.
+And then two things changed which gave me more confidence to start giving speaking to an audience.

 Firstly, I got married in 2006.
 I spent 12 months prior to the big day preparing for my groom's speech.
 It filled me with fear but I practiced it so often that I knew most of the points by heart.
 As the groom, you have the obvious advantage that everyone is on your side and they want you to give a great performance.
 I gave the heartfelt speech and it was incredibly well received.
 That was the first inflection point which made me think I might enjoy public speaking.